Help us improve your experience.

 • Figure 2 and Figure 3 for clearance requirements for airflow and hardware maintenance for the external PSUs of the EX4100-H-12MP switch.

-If you are mounting the switch in a cabinet with other equipment ensure that the exhaust from other equipment does not blow into the intake vents of the chassis.
+If you are mounting the switch in a cabinet with other equipment ensure that the exhaust from other equipment does not blow into the intake vents of the switch chassis.
 Ensure temperature inside the enclosure conform to environmental specification.
 See Environment Guidelines.

 • Clearance requirements for thermal performance